EduMartinezz/Real-time-IoT-Predictive-Maintenance-Dashboard/README.md

 └── README.md               # This file

 Results
 • RUL Prediction: The LSTM model achieves a test RMSE of 2.95 flights, meaning predictions are within ±3 flights of the actual RUL.
 • Anomaly Detection: The autoencoder detects anomalies in the test set, identifying potential issues in sensor data.
 • EDA: Visualizations show RUL distributions, sensor trends, and correlations for the first 10 flights.
 • SHAP Analysis: SHAP plots highlight the most important sensor features for RUL predictions.

-•  Sample Output:
+**Sample Output**:
 • Predicted RUL for test_sensor_data.csv: 38.95 flights.
 • RUL Variance (First 10 Flights): 98.1031.
 • Sensor Trends: Sharp drop in sensor values (T30, T50, P24) in the last 10 time steps, indicating potential degradation.

 Contributing
 Contributions are welcome!
 Please follow these steps:
-1. Fork the repository.
+- Fork the repository.
-2. Create a new branch: git checkout -b feature/your-feature-name.
+- Create a new branch: git checkout -b feature/your-feature-name.
-3. Make your changes and commit: git commit -m "Add your feature".
+- Make your changes and commit: git commit -m "Add your feature".
-4. Push to your branch: git push origin feature/your-feature-name.
+- Push to your branch: git push origin feature/your-feature-name.
-5. Create a pull request.
+- Create a pull request.

 License
 This project is licensed under the MIT License.